sahithyasridhar/fa18-523-65/paper/paper.md

 can be either a noun or a verb depending on context of sentence.

 ## keywords
-Natural language process, Machine learning, Big Data, yelp data
+Natural language process :o: , Machine learning, Big Data, yelp data

 :o: does not follow our sample

 ## Purpose of Natural language processing

-It is well known that quite a bit information which exists out in our world is very unstructured.
-The challenge would be to make a computer to understand this and extract data from it.
+It is well known [:o: citation missing] that quite a bit information which exists out in our world is very unstructured.
+The challenge would (:o: grammar) be to make a computer to understand this and extract data from it. (:o grammar?)
 Take English language as an example.
-Humans have been writing down things for thousands of years but computers can’t yet truly understand the language as we do.
+Humans have been writing down things for thousands of years but computers can’t (:o: no contrations see our FAQ) yet truly understand the language as we do.
 The trick is to break down the process of understanding English into smaller chunks and understanding each smaller piece separately [@www-sasnlp].

 According to [@www-liddy1998nlp] Natural language processing has two distinct
 focuses:

 * *Language processing:* Produces a meaningful representation by analyzing the language.
 This is similar to a machine reading the text.
 * *Language generation:* language is produced from representation.
 This requires